Chiricahua Mountains

-The Chiricahua Mountains massif is a large mountain range in southeastern Arizona which is part of the Basin and Range province of the west and southwestern United States and northwest Mexico; the range is part of the Coronado National Forest.
-The highest point, Chiricahua Peak, rises 9759 ft above sea level, approximately 6000 ft above the surrounding valleys.
-The range takes its name from the Chiricahua Apaches native to the region.
+The Chiricahuas is a mountain range in southeastern Arizona and part of the Basin and Range province of the western and southwestern United States and northwestern Mexico.
+The range lies primarily within the Coronado National Forest.
+Chiricahua Peak, the highest point in the range, rises 9,759 feet (2,975 m) above sea level, about 6,000 feet (1,800 m) above the surrounding valleys.
+The mountains are named for the Chiricahua Apache, who historically lived in the region.

+Geographic setting

+The Chiricahua Mountains are a large mountain range in southeastern Arizona and part of the Basin and Range province of the western and southwestern United States and northwestern Mexico.
+The range occupies the eastern half of Cochise County and is largely managed within the Coronado National Forest.

-The Chiricahua Mountains and other associated ranges, along with Sulphur Springs Valley on the west and the San Simon Valley on the east, form the eastern half of Cochise County in southeast Arizona.
-The Pedregosa Mountains are found at the southern end of the Chiricahua Mountains, while the Swisshelm Mountains are located to the southwest.
-The northwest end of the Chiricahua mountains continues as the Dos Cabezas Mountains beyond Apache Pass and the Fort Bowie National Historic Site.
-Access to the Chiricahua Mountains and Coronado National Forest is through Willcox from the north, Douglas from the south, and Rodeo from the east.
+Rising from surrounding valleys at about 3,600 feet (1,100 m), the range reaches its highest point at Chiricahua Peak, which stands 9,759 feet (2,975 m) above sea level, an elevation gain of roughly 6,000 feet (1,800 m).
+Sulphur Springs Valley lies to the west and the San Simon Valley to the east.
+The Pedregosa Mountains border the southern end of the range, while the Swisshelm Mountains lie to the southwest.
+To the northwest, the range continues as the Dos Cabezas Mountains beyond Apache Pass and the Fort Bowie National Historic Site.

-Part of the range lies within the 87,700 acre Chiricahua Wilderness, managed by the Coronado National Forest.
+Access to the range is primarily via Willcox to the north, Douglas to the south, and Rodeo to the east.
+About 87,700 acres (35,500 ha) of the range are protected as the Chiricahua Wilderness.
+On the east side, Cave Creek Canyon includes the communities of Portal and Paradise and the American Museum of Natural History Southwest Research Station.

 History

 The earliest evidence of humans in the vicinity of the Chiricahua Mountains are Clovis archeological sites such as Double Adobe Site in the Whitewater Draw tributary of Rucker Creek north of Douglas.
 Subsequently, the Cochise culture another pre-ceramic based culture spanning 3000–200 BCE was defined from sites around the Chiricahua Mountains, including Cave Creek Canyon.

 Following the transition to ceramics, artifacts characteristic of both Mogollon culture and its local variants, the Mimbres culture, are found.
 These relics span the period from 150 BCE – 1450.
 The influx of other indigenous peoples, such as the Chiricahua Apaches, including the leaders Cochise and Geronimo occupied the area until forced removal in the late 19th century.

 The name Chiricahua is believed to originate from the Opata name for the mountains, Chiwi Kawi, meaning "Turkey Mountain".
-The Chiricahuas were once known for an abundance of wild turkeys.
+Historically, wild turkeys were often found in the region.

 The first recorded mining claim in the Chiricahua Mountains was the Hidden Treasure claim filed in 1881, and mining has continued intermittently to the present with the greatest periods of activity occurring in the 1920s and 1950s.

 More recently, the Chiricahuas have fallen into use by people smugglers and drug cartels, who position lookouts on their peaks to warn of Border Patrol activities.